Azyman/Final_Exam/README.md

 # Final_Exam
 This is my final Automation exam.
+I used page object model for my pages